ethereum/EIPs/EIPS/eip-max-timestamp-drift.md

 This causes [confusion](https://ethereum.stackexchange.com/questions/5924/how-do-ethereum-mining-nodes-maintain-a-time-consistent-with-the-network/5926#5926) about the safe use of the `TIMESTAMP` opcode (solidity's `block.timestamp` or `now`) in smart contract development.

+Differing interpretations of 'reasonable' may create a risk of consenus failures.

 ## Specification